joce1ynn/deep-thoughts-MERN/README.md

 ## Description:

-This is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
+Deep Thoughts is a social media application where users can create an account, post their thoughts for others to see, and interact with other users through these thoughts.

 ## Technology:

 Project is created with:

+- MongoDB
+- Express.js
-- Javascript
+- React.js
 - Node.js
+- GraphQL
-- Inquirer.js
+- JWT Authentication

 ## Installation